 That is unless you are talking about burgers or grilled cheese.

 I could go on at length about my hatred for “chef elevated” burgers but I won’t.
 The best burgers keep it simple: 80/20 ground beef smashed on cast iron and topped with cheese, mayo, mustard, and pickles.
-In my opinion, the only choice here is American.
+In my opinion, the only choice here is American cheese.
 It’s also a key element in the perfect grilled cheese (use others but start with American).
 Sadly, in this current InstaFoodieArtisnalYaddaYadda World, the humble slice of American Cheese is a culinary outcast.

 My question is: “Why?”
 This is the cheese a vast majority of us grew up eating.
 It tastes like childhood.
 It melts like heaven.
 Sure, it’s not really cheese as the package states “cheese food product”, but does that matter?
 I tend to be Team White American Cheese because why add any more chemicals to an already processed food?
 Want something less processed and closer to real cheese?
 Hit the deli counter.
 Deli American tends to have more actual cheese (as in less “product”) and also tastes fresher.